International Student Department

 Can I get a Social Security Number?

 A Social Security Number (SSN) is issued to track earnings over a worker's lifetime.
-Only students holding F-1 status who are authorized to work in the United States may apply for a SSN.
+Only students holding F-1 status who are authorized to work in the United States may apply for an SSN.
+For further information, you can visit: https://www.ssa.gov/number-card and International Students and Social Security Numbers.
 Please meet with an International Advisor for additional information.

 Can I work in the United States as an F-1 student?

 There are limited work opportunities available in the United States for F-1 students.
 For this reason, before coming to the United States, F-1 students must prove they have the financial ability (e.g., present bank statements) to pay for tuition and living expenses while studying.
-If you decide that you want to work, the first step is always to speak with your designated school official (DSO).
+If you decide that you want to work, the first step is always to speak with your International Student Advisor who is a designated school official.

 On-Campus